 Grocery spending is one of the biggest line items in many households’ budgets.
-So, it only makes sense to maximize the reward points you earn from your grocery purchases.
+It only makes sense to maximize the reward points you earn from your grocery purchases.

-Some rewards credit cards earn the same amount of rewards no matter where you are spending, while others earn a category bonus in certain categories – and grocery spending is a bonus category on many different cards.
+Some rewards credit cards earn the same amount of rewards no matter where you are spending, while others earn a bonus in certain categories – and grocery spending is a bonus category on many different cards.
 Two of the most popular cards with bonuses on grocery spending are the Blue Cash Everyday® Card from American Express and the Blue Cash Preferred® Card from American Express.

-Though the two seem similar at first glance, they have slightly different rewards rates and annual fees, tailoring them to a specific kind of spender.
-In this article, we’ll take a look at the Blue Cash Everyday versus Blue Cash Preferred to see which might be right for you.
+Although the two seem similar at first glance, they have slightly different rewards rates and annual fees, tailoring them to a specific kind of consumer.
+We’ll take a look at the Blue Cash Everyday versus Blue Cash Preferred to see which card might be right for you.

 Blue Cash Everyday vs. Blue Cash Preferred: At a glance